Low Testosterone Therapy in Los Angeles & San Francisco

 Improve Your Mood, Behavior, Sexual Health and More

-Testosterone influences your appearance, behavior, mood, sexual health and much more.
-But your body’s production of testosterone declines with age.
-Testosterone levels decline by 1 percent yearly after the age of 40.
+Testosterone influences appearance, behavior, mood, strength, memory, sexual health, and much more.
+But your body’s production of testosterone declines with age, typically by 1 percent yearly after the age of 40.

 Symptoms of Low Testosterone

 The symptoms of low testosterone can include any of the following: